SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb.md

 ## Installing the MongoDB App

 Now that you have set up collection for MongoDB, install the Sumo Logic App for MongoDB to use the preconfigured searches and [dashboards](#viewing-dashboards) to analyze your data.

-To install the app:

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**.
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](/docs/get-started/library/install-apps)